Store Hours

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
+Always read your seed packet for details.
 If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
 The weather and climate make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, veggies, and plants thrive in southern California.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You’ll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+A wide variety of vegetables, plants, and flowers thrive in southern California.
+If you've got good soil drainage, you can even grow citrus trees.
+You’ll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
 Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow